 These cakes come together with a delicately crispy and chewy meringue-like pavlova base topped with a soft vanilla bean cheesecake and gooey salted caramel sauce.
 The crunchy chopped glazed walnuts on top are the real focal point.
 They complete the range of textures and add a sweet toasted nutty layer that makes the pavlova cake taste a little like a ritzy sundae meets a candy bar.
 Except without chocolate, these cakes are candied walnut-forward.

 These original glazed walnuts from Diamond Nuts are my weakness.
-I can’t open the pantry without grabbing a small handful as a snack.
+I can't open the pantry without grabbing a small handful as a snack.
 All day long.
-And Zoella agrees – she calls them “special nuts” and regularly requests a small bowl as dessert.
-Nut toppings like glazed walnuts are often tossed on salads or yogurt, but pairing them with dessert is an easy way to add a savory sweet note that elevates the recipe.
+And Zoella agrees - she calls them "special nuts" and regularly requests a small bowl as dessert.
+Nut toppings like glazed walnuts are often tossed on salads or yogurt, but pairing them with dessert is an easy way to add a savory sweet note that makes the recipe even more delicious.
 With a light and creamy dessert like these pavlovas with whipped cheesecake, the roasted chopped glazed walnuts add crunch and drive the flavor.

 This small-batch recipe is perfectly portioned to make six mini pavlovas.
 If you're planning a special dinner just for two though, just keep all the toppings separate in the fridge and assemble to serve!
 Or ring the dessert bell and surely someone will come to eat the other four.

 To watch me make these individual pavlovas (and make awkward eye contact), tune into IGTV January 28th at 12pm!

 Disclosure: Special thanks to Diamond Nuts for providing the ingredients for this recipe and sponsoring this post!
 And thanks to you for supporting the companies that keep Snixy Kitchen cooking!